jhpyle/docassemble/_docs/config.md

   - law
 {% endhighlight %}

+## <a name="new markdown to docx"></a>Inserting Markdown templates in Word files

+Originally, when inserting the results of a [`template`] in DOCX file that you assemble using [`docx template file`], you would include the template as follows:

+> {% raw %}{{r the_template }}{% endraw %}

+The template text would be inserted as a single "run," meaning that it cannot contain any proper paragraph breaks, only manual line breaks.

+There is a newer system of inserting Markdown [`template`]s into [`docx template file`]s, which can handle multiple paragraphs and a wider variety of Markdown.
+However, this new system is not backwards compatible with the original system, because under the new system you need to include the [`template`] as follows:

+> {% raw %}{{p the_template }}{% endraw %}

+To upgrade to the new system today, set the following in your
+Configuration:

+{% highlight yaml %}
+new markdown to docx: True
+{% endhighlight %}

+The new system will become the default at some point in the future, so when you have time, you should adapt your DOCX files if you are using `{% raw %}{{r ... }}{% endraw %}` to insert [`template`]s.

 # <a name="get_config"></a>Adding your own configuration variables

 Feel free to use the configuration file to pass your own variables to